lingasc/icebreaker-generator-thanks/README.md

 |[04 Keanu Trivia](code/04_code_kr.ipynb) |The code for Keanu trivia.          |

+The following are Python files saved from my notebooks that I didn't use for the GitHub Pages version of the website, but will use for future iterations of the icebreaker generator.

 |Python Scripts                        |Description                         |
 |--------------------------------------|------------------------------------|
 |[English](code/icebreaker_en.py)      |This runs the English icebreaker generator.                   |